-Labor Market Power, Product Market Power and the Wage Structure John Van Reenen LSE and MIT September 12th, 2023 A burgeoning literature in labor economics is focused on modelling employer labor market power, generally finding nontrivial estimates of monopsony power.
+A burgeoning literature in labor economics is focused on modeling employer labor market power, generally finding nontrivial estimates of monopsony power.
 A smaller literature also simultaneously incorporates product market power.
-Deb et al. (2023) is an example of applying an oligopoly-oligopsony model to the US labor market, arguing for important effects on wage levels and inequality from rising market power.
-I agree that combining IO and labor is a fruitful way of studying wages and business dynamism but argue for looking more broadly at (i) differential degrees of employer power in labor and product markets; (ii) investigating the dynamic sources of markups (e.g. through innovation) and (iii) considering wage bargaining models, not just wage posting models, which have some starkly different implications for wage setting.
+Deb, Eeckhout, Patel, and Warren (2024) is an example of applying an oligopoly-oligopsony model to the U.S. labor market, arguing for important effects on wage levels and inequality from rising market power.
+I support combining IO and labor as a fruitful way of studying wages and business dynamism, but argue for looking more broadly at (i) differential degrees of employer power in labor and product markets; (ii) investigating the dynamic sources of markups (e.g., through innovation), and (iii) considering wage bargaining models, not just wage posting models, which have some starkly different implications for wage setting.